improv-ee/improv-web/README.md

 This is the source code for https://improv.ee, a website dedicated to listing information and events about improvised theatre.

+This project is archived and superceeded by https://github.com/improv-ee/improv-static

 ## Development